Economic Planning in India: History, Achievements, Challenges & NITI Aayog

 • India’s overall export crossed $750bn from being negligible at the time of independence.

-Drawbacks of planning in India:
+Drawbacks of Economic Planning in India

 Besides the achievements as told above, there are many unfulfilled tasks which the planning in India is yet to achieve completely.